adityasurve-arch/pernod-consumer-platform/README.md

 **→ [Live dashboard](https://adityasurve-arch.github.io/pernod-consumer-platform/dashboard.html)**

-A behavioral data prototype for Pernod Ricard, built by a 23 year old who's exactly the kind of consumer Pernod is trying to figure out.
+A behavioral data prototype for Pernod Ricard, built from the customer side of the bar.

 ---